teamniteo/handbook/2_Operations/user-stories.md

 Once the user story is verified the Scrum master assigns team members from whom they want to receive story point estimations.
 Team members vote on a story by adding a comment with their story point estimation to the user story, then remove their assignment from the user story.

-So as to not influence anyone else's voting, we hide these estimate values in comments by using the following code snippet:
+To not influence anyone else's voting, we hide these estimate values in comments by using the following code snippet:

 ```
 <details>